MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 #   TODO: fill out test data later once have solid train dataset
 ```

 Data only shows a single heavy weather point.
 In the midst of several light weather points.
-Is this data set valuable for the DC area?
-This should be explored further.
 For graphing purposes, replace with light weather.
 Implicit assumption: bike rentals during heavy weather will be negligeable.

 ```r